 - Vulnerability exploit — Some software has inherent security flaws and vulnerabilities, that if left unpatched allows an attacker to take advantage and get into the system.

-Establish exactly what has been stolen from your accounting business.
 Did the attackers get client tax records, SSNs, banking details, internal business information, or something else?
 Once you know the breadth and depth of the accounting data breach, you can handle it more effectively.

 The attackers may have been in your systems for some time.
 You should find out when your security was compromised and how long they had access to your data.